Nuitka/Nuitka-website/posts/static-site-generator.rst

 Other stuff in favor of it, is that Wordpress or any CMS needs more memory and more time to process than static pages of course.
 I can't right now let anyone fork and edit the pages in a practical manner.
-So while for user manual and developer manual of Nuitka I will get corrections, for the website it's not happening.
+So while for User Manual and Developer Manual of Nuitka I will get corrections, for the website it's not happening.

 Is Mynth an appropriate intermediate step?
 Do I really want to learn one